The initial mass function of stars: Introduction

 Salpeter assumed the IMF to be an invariant probability density distribution function.
-He then considered field stars with masses $0.4 < m/M_\odot < 10$ and found the IMF to be a power-law whose index is $\alpha_{\rm S} \approx 2.35$, where the number of stars ${\rm d}N$ with masses $m$ in the range to $m+{\rm d}m$ is:

-where $\xi(m)\propto m^{-\alpha_{\rm S}}$ is the Salpeter IMF.
-A thorough explanation and discussion of the above assumptions and of the biases affecting star counts has been compiled by \cite{Scalo1986, Kroupa+2013, Hopkins2018}.
+He then considered field stars with masses $0.4 < m/M_\odot < 10$ and found the IMF to be a power-law whose index is $\alpha_{\rm S} \approx 2.35$, where the number of stars ${\rm d}N$ with masses $m$ in the range to $m+{\rm d}m$ is: where $\xi(m)\propto m^{-\alpha_{\rm S}}$ is the Salpeter IMF.
+A thorough discussion of the above assumptions and of the biases affecting star counts has been compiled by \cite{Scalo1986, Kroupa+2013, Hopkins2018}.

 The following chapter documents the present-day knowledge of the IMF based on Solar-neighbourhood star counts and resolved stellar populations (Sec.~\ref{chIMF:sec:local}).
 Theoretical ideas on the IMF and the sub-stellar problem are touched upon in Sec.~\ref{chIMF:sec:origin}.
 Over the past decade, evidence has accumulated that indicates the IMF is dependent on the density and metallicity of the star-forming gas cloud, i.e. on its ability to cool (Sec.~\ref{chIMF:sec:varIMF}).
 The fundamental question whether the IMF is a probability density distribution function or an optimal, self-regulated function of stellar mass is raised in Sec.~\ref{chIMF:sec:sampling}.
 Sec.~\ref{chIMF:sec:gwIMF} discusses the relation between the stellar IMF and the composite IMF such as the galaxy-wide IMF (gwIMF) and thus the redshift-dependent evolution of initial stellar-populations with an outline of the IGIMF theory.
 The observational evidence is addressed in Sec.~\ref{chIMF:sec:galobs} of the connection between the IMF and star-forming galaxies, early-type galaxies (ETGs), ultra-compact dwarf galaxies (UCDs) and globular star clusters (GCs), and supermassive black holes (SMBHs).
 The existence and reality of the distribution functions that define a new stellar population is addressed in Sec.~\ref{chIMF:sec:existence}.
 Available computer programs to set-up and simulate stellar populations and galaxies are listed in Sec.~\ref{chIMF:sec:codes}.
 Sec.~\ref{chIMF:sec:concs} contains the conclusions and an outlook.